ibm-cloud-docs/cloud-databases/cf-tutorial.md

    ibmcloud resource service-alias-create alias-name --instance-name instance-name
    ```

 3. Cloud Foundry uses the alias to represent the database deployment as a Cloud Foundry service.
 The alias name can be the same as the database service instance name.
-So, for an   `example-deployment` database the command is as follows:
+For an   `example-deployment` database the command is as follows:
    ```shell
    ibmcloud resource service-alias-create example-deployment --instance-name example-deployment
    ```